amosjyng/yin/README.md

 [![Build Status](https://travis-ci.com/amosjyng/yin.svg?branch=master)](https://travis-ci.com/amosjyng/yin)

 Yin is a rudimentary, experimental knowledge base.
 It is inspired by [Scone](https://github.com/sfahlman/scone), but is not meant to be a replacement/clone of Scone and its functionality.
+Yin is both used by, and depends on, [Yang](https://crates.io/crates/zamm_yang) for code generation.

 ## Examples